 Why are my pictures not sharp?

-Before we get rolling, let’s go over the three main reasons your photos might be coming out blurry.
+Before we get rolling, let’s go over the four main reasons your photos might be coming out blurry.

 First up, the most common reason for lackluster photos comes down to camera shake.